oeg-upm/kgc-eval/generated_RDF_GTFS-1/README.md

-This directory contains the genetared RDF by each engines for GTFS-Madrid-benchmark size 1.
+This directory contains the genetared RDF by each engines for GTFS-Madrid-benchmark size 1. **Zip the results so that they do not exceed GitHub data size limit!**.
 File name nomenclature:

 ```
-<ENGINE>_<DATA-FORMAT>.<nq/nt>
+<ENGINE>_<DATA-FORMAT>.zip
 ```